17th century Dutch Sephardi Rationalist philosopher

-Baruch Spinoza was a Dutch philosopher of Portuguese Sephardi origin.
-One of the early thinkers of the Enlightenment and modern biblical criticism, including modern conceptions of the self and the universe, he came to be considered one of the great rationalists of 17th-century philosophy.
+Baruch Spinoza was a Dutch philosopher of Portuguese Sephardic Jewish origin.
+One of the foremost exponents of 17th-century Rationalism and one of the early and seminal thinkers of the Enlightenment and modern biblical criticism including modern conceptions of the self and the universe, he came to be considered "one of the most important philosophers—and certainly the most radical—of the early modern period."
 Inspired by the groundbreaking ideas of René Descartes, Spinoza became a leading philosophical figure of the Dutch Golden Age.
 Spinoza's given name, which means "Blessed", varies among different languages.
 In Hebrew, his full name is written .
 In the Netherlands he used the Portuguese name .
-In his Latin and Dutch works, he used .Source: Wikipedia
+In his works in Latin, he used the name Benedictus de Spinoza.

 Baruch Spinoza is most known for their academic work in the field of philosophy.
 They are also known for their academic work in the fields of political science, religious studies, communications, and literature.

 Baruch Spinoza has made the following academic contributions: